 The French term papier-mâché translates to "chewed up paper."
-Paper mache is a crafting material that can create different types of objects by covering it with strips or filled pulp.
-Once dried, you can remove it to paint or decorate an object as you'd like.
-Paper mache ideas can range anywhere from holiday themes like Christmas ornaments or an Easter-themed piñata, all the way to favorite characters like Cat-In-The-Hat and Mickey Mouse.
+Paper mache is an adhesive crafting material that can mold to different types of objects when it is applied with strips or boiled pulp.
+Once dried, you can remove it to paint or decorate your project as you'd like.
+Paper mache ideas can range anywhere from holiday themes, like Christmas ornaments or an Easter piñata, all the way to beloved cartoon characters.
 This composite material often uses textiles for bigger projects that are bound with adhesives like glue.
 Consider the amount of detail that goes into paper mache masks, figures, and theater props, for instance.

 A Brief History

 Traditionally, there were many variations of paper mache used in places like Ancient Egypt, the Middle East, and Europe.
-In Egypt, coffins were typically made from layers of papyrus or linen and then covered with plaster.
-Paper mache has also been used to create small painted boxes, trays, and cases in Persia.
-Places like China, India, and Japan also created laminated paper articles and fancy components for armor and shields.
-Popular historical paper mache objects have included paper boats, masks, and observatory domes.
-Today, it is mostly used in carnival floats, puppetry, and life stages, and simple arts and crafts projects.
+Coffins in Egypt were typically made from layers of papyrus or linen and then covered with plaster.
+In Persia, paper mache was also used to create small trays and containers that were then decoratively painted.
+Places like China, India, and Japan also used paper mache to create fancy components for protective military gear.
+Other popular historical paper mache objects throughout the globe have included paper boats, masks, and observatory domes.
+Today in the United States, it is mostly used in carnival floats, puppetry, theater sets and costumes, and in simple arts and crafts projects.

 Making the Paste

 Paper mache paste is often made with a mix of water, corn syrup, and vinegar.
 Although you can always buy your own paste for crafting, many art lovers choose to make their own in order to manage the quality and amount.
-While it's not super easy to clean up, or as kid-friendly as the no-cook and cooked paper mache paste recipes, this is still a good paste to use.
+While resin paper mache paste is not as easy to clean up or as kid-friendly as the standard no-cook and cooked paper mache paste recipes, this is still a good paste to use.
 If you need your finished project to be strong, this paste recipe dries to a very hard finish.
-Thus, it's especially good to make for projects that you want to last for a long time— not for temporary crafts like making a pinata.
+Thus, it's especially good to make for projects that you want to last for a long time— not for temporary crafts, like a typical piñata.

 Ingredients and Supplies Needed